setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 Descriptive string in form `"[strict] count spacing"` that adds dashed empty progress line.
 This property provides the optional `strict` mode.
-In this mode you can define the explicit number of dashes as `count` wiht the given relative `spacing` as number in range >= 0 and < 1.
+In this mode you can define the explicit number of dashes as `count` with the given relative `spacing` as number in range >= 0 and < 1.
 Without `strict` the default behavior of the SVG `stroke-dasharray` property is used, where the size and spacings of the dashes are defined.

 ###### Example: :scroll:
 `dash="strict 60 0.5"` - 60 dashes with 0.5 relative spacing

-`dash="10 10"` - 10 pixel big dashes with 10 pixel spacing, the number of deshes depends on the empty circle circumference
+`dash="10 10"` - 10 pixels big dashes with 10 pixels spacing, the number of dashes depends on the empty circle circumference

 <br>

 - ### `half`

 Boolean value that specifies the type of the circle.
-If it is set to true, only the half of the circle will be drawn like a gague chart
+If it is set to true, only the half of the circle will be drawn like a gauge chart.

 ###### Example: :scroll:
 <img width="350px" src="https://github.com/setaman/Bilder/blob/master/ep_half_example.png"/>